Transformation problem: Critics of the theory

+Marxian and Sraffian critiques

 Some mathematical economists assert that a set of functions in which Marx's equalities hold does not generally exist at the individual enterprise or aggregate level, so that chapter 9's transformation problem has no general solution, outside two very special cases.
 This was first pointed out by, among others, Bortkiewicz (1906).
 In the second half of the 20th century, Leontief’s and Sraffa’s work on linear production models provided a framework within which to argue this result in a general way.